 Most of the time, your crossing - whether by ferry or tunnel - will be completely uneventful.
 Thousands of people cross back and forth this way every year.
 But you cannot just take a detour to a side road at the last minute if problems do crop up.
 Being ready for anything and having a Plan B is probably a pretty good idea.

 Make alternative reservations

-It may seem wasteful to spend money on extra tickets for another form of transportation when you've already bought and paid for your Channel Tunnel crossing.
+It may seem extravagant to spend money on extra tickets for another form of transportation when you've already bought and paid for your Channel Tunnel crossing.
 But this is not about economics, it is about the memorable vacation experience of the tunnel and the bragging rights that go with that when you get home.
 And if you are traveling with a family or a full car of friends, it probably won't be particularly expensive.

 As with most things, the earlier you book your travel, the cheaper it is likely to be.

 These are the alternatives to driving on to Le Shuttle through the Channel Tunnel: